What are the Best Prebiotics for Dogs?

-- Fructooligosaccharides (FOS) – extracted from the fructose molecules found in many fruits, roots, and whole grains (bananas, blue agave, yacon root, chicory root, beet pulp, oats, flaxseed).
+- Fructooligosaccharides (FOS): extracted from the fructose molecules found in many fruits, roots, and whole grains (bananas, blue agave, yacon root, chicory root, beet pulp, oats, flaxseed).

-- Inulin – an indigestible starch found in many fruits and vegetables (bananas, apples, asparagus, artichokes, chicory, dandelion, raw garlic, artichokes).
+- Inulin: an indigestible starch found in many fruits and vegetables (bananas, apples, asparagus, artichokes, chicory, dandelion, raw garlic, artichokes).

-- Mannan oligosaccharides (MOS) – derived from the cell walls of the Saccharomyces cerevisiae yeast.
+- Mannan oligosaccharides (MOS): derived from the cell walls of the Saccharomyces cerevisiae yeast.

-- Galactooligosaccharides (GOS) – made from dairy products, beans, legumes, and root vegetables.
+- Galactooligosaccharides (GOS): made from dairy products, beans, legumes, and root vegetables.

 It should be noted that many probiotic supplements use maltodextrin as a prebiotic source.
 Although maltodextrin shows prebiotic activity, it should be avoided in dog products.

-What does Prebiotics for Dogs do?
+How do Prebiotics for Dogs Work?

 - Supporting gut health and proper digestion